-When we’re staring down the barrel of a redesign project for a website, web app, or mobile application, too often we forget that we have a huge pool of data and insight to draw from already – the existing site or app.
+When we’re staring down the barrel of a redesign project for a web app or mobile application, too often we forget that we have a huge pool of data and insight to draw from already – the existing product.

 We’re talking about an audit: the evaluation of a product to determine its effectiveness and/or implementation quality.